Categories of Engaged Learning

 Arts, Media and Creativity

 The arts bring energy, excitement and creativity to campus, making learning richer and more meaningful for students.
-This category encourages students to explore the human potential for creativity in the arts, music, dance, drama, or creative writing.
+This category encourages students to explore the human potential for self-expression through creativity in the arts, music, dance, drama, or creative writing.

 Activities that satisfy this category may be creative in concept, expression, or participation.
 They range from the joy of writing a poem or short story, to performing on stage or composing a song, and participation in an exhibition.